ging/fiware-idm-deprecated/README.md

 idm_deployment
 ==============

-Set of tools for deploying and testing for FIWARE's IdM KeyRock using Fabric(http://www.fabfile.org/)
+Set of tools to help in developing, deploying and testing FIWARE's IdM KeyRock using Fabric(http://www.fabfile.org/)

 Dependencies
 Before you can run any command you must install the following dependencies: